demiurge-project/demiurge-bib/README.md

 Use title case (capitalizing everything but particles) for book titles.
 This affects ```title``` fields of @Book entries, ```booktitle``` fields of @InCollection and @InProceedings (and for @InProceedings especially the value in the proceedings.bib files).
 The booktitle for proceedings (as defined in proceedings.bib) should be as written on the published proceedings.
-If the title of the proceedings does not contain a reference to the conference, you can add the abbreviated name and year of the conference (prepended by a comma, e.g. ```, ANTS2018```).
+If the title of the proceedings does not contain a reference to the conference, you can add the abbreviated name and year of the conference (prepended by a comma, e.g. ```, ANTS 2018```).

 The field ```editor``` should contain the names of all editors of the publication.
 In case that there are too many editors, the appearance should be controlled by the style and not by the file.